 How much your property tax can change in a year depends on where you live.
 Some states, such as California, establish limits for how much the assessed value and property tax can increase in a given year.
 The city of Nashville, Tennessee, on the other hand, is making headlines for a “painful but necessary,” double-digit tax hike.

 One sign that you may see increased property taxes soon is if your local schools are underfunded.
 Increasing property taxes for homeowners is often a major source of funding when governments put money into school programs or renovations.

 On the other side of the spectrum, new legislation can also have a positive effect on your property taxes, like the tax breaks for older and disabled homeowners in California’s Proposition 19 that was passed in November 2020.
 Previously, property tax increases were restricted for Californian homeowners to a certain extent, discouraging homeowners who have lived in their homes for a long time from moving to a newer home, for fear of losing their tax break.
-But if Prop 19 passes, it will allow homeowners 55 and older to pay a lower, blended tax rate using the taxable value of their current home as well as the value of their new, more expensive home.
+However, since Prop 19 has passed, homeowners 55 and older are able to pay a lower, blended tax rate using the taxable value of their current home as well as the value of their new, more expensive home.

 What Can You Do About Raised Property Taxes?

 First, check on deadlines to submit a dispute.
 Different states allow different windows of time, often 30 days or 90 days, so it’s important to know how quickly you need to act.

 Next, gather records on your home and nearby properties.
 Square footage, number of bedrooms, and sale prices on comparable listings all help present a more accurate picture of your property value.
 Information on the assessed value of other homes is also often public information.
 If you can show that another home with the same features as yours (or even additional ones, like a deck or pool) was assessed lower, you may be able to convince the assessor that there’s an error with your home valuation or request a second home appraisal to make your property taxes go down.